Bayou Lafourche: Mississippi River reintroduction

+In 1950, a water pumping station was constructed at the bayou's source at the Mississippi River.

 A long-term project to revitalize Bayou Lafourche with an increased flow of fresh water from the Mississippi River and halt the accelerated loss of land down the bayou is currently in progress.

 In 2016, Bayou Lafourche was dredged from Donaldsonville to Napoleonville of vegetation and sediment that constricted the surface area of the water.
 In Lockport, a water gate was constructed on Bayou Lafourche to mitigate the amount of salt water invading the bayou during periods of low tide.
 In 2021, a weir was removed in Thibodaux, allowing recreational boating passage through the entire bayou.

-By 2025, a $96 million pumping station is set to be completed in Donaldsonville, next to the original that was constructed in 1950.
+By 2027, a $230 million pumping station is set to be completed in Donaldsonville, next to the original that was constructed in 1950.
 The new station will be able to pump three times the amount of fresh water from the Mississippi River than the original and, in turn, return the flow of water throughout the bayou during low tides.